deferpanic/goweave/README.md

 codebases and we want to send 'tracer bullets' out very very fast.
 This practice allows us to do that.

+### What You Should Know Before Using

+This is *alpha* software.
+It's more of an idea right now than anything else.

+* Expect the grammars {aspects, pointcuts} to change.
+* This is currently slow compared to native go build.
+Expect that to change but right now it's slow.
+* This *might* eat your cat - watch out.

 ### Future

+* what's the rationale of having pointcuts on one function??
+  -- isn't the whole reason to be able to sprinkle it everywhere?

 * arguments ??
   -- no argument support yet - want to write a test/patch?